 HARP is the acronym for “Heating Appliances Retrofit Planning”.
-It is a project funded by the European Union under the Horizon 2020 framework, and implemented in 5 countries (Portugal, Spain, France, Italy and Germany) by 18 partners.
+HARP is a project funded by the European Union under the Horizon 2020 framework which started in May 2019 and will run over 36 months.
+The project is implemented in 5 countries (Portugal, Spain, France, Italy and Germany) by 18 partners.

 The main objective is to motivate European consumers to plan the replacement of their often old and energy-intensive heating appliances with more modern and efficient systems.
 The stakes are enormous because more than 126 million central heating systems (boilers) are installed in the EU.

 The HARPa online tool is available

 The HARP online tool, called HARPa, enables individuals to find out where their installed heating appliance fits on the energy label The tool also gives an overview of the most efficient alternatives available on the market, along with a list of their benefits, such as energy and costs savings, reduction of CO2 emissions, improvement of indoor air quality or noise reduction.
 Finally, the HARP online tool lists the incentives and financial support available at national level to replace inefficient heating appliances with a more efficient alternative.
 The application is available in two different versions, a basic one for consumers, and an advanced one dedicated to professionals who, in turn, will be coached to provide a more detailed guidance to consumers regarding the replacement solutions tailored to their needs.
 The application is available in English (on the European project site) and in German, Spanish, French, Italian and Portuguese on the sites of national partners.